Irish births incorrectly registered

 The Irish Minister for Children and Youth Affairs Katherine Zappone revealed that Tusla was able to identify inaccuracies as next to some profiles, there was an unconventional marker that stated "adopted from birth."

-Mrs Zappone has confirmed that Tusla will make contact with the 126 people who's births were incorrectly registered because "people have the right to know who they are".
+Mrs Zappone has confirmed that Tusla will make contact with the 126 people whose births were incorrectly registered because "people have the right to know who they are".

 She has also confirmed that further examinations will be carried out to see if other former adoption agencies have inaccurately recorded birth details.